allenai/Break/explore.md

  1. return images
  2. return dogs in  #1
  3. return number of #2 for each #1
- 4. return If #3 are equal
+ 4. return if #3 are equal
 ```

 ### **ComQA**